JoseRuiz01/EarthquakeVisualization/README.md

 - **Seismic Network Coverage & Errors**: Investigate the impact of seismic station coverage on earthquake detection and reporting errors.

 ## Dataset
-The project uses the **Global Earthquakes 2023** dataset from Kaggle, containing details such as time, location, magnitude, depth, and seismic network coverage.
+The project uses the **Global Earthquakes 2023** dataset from Kaggle.
 [Access Dataset](https://www.kaggle.com/datasets/mustafakeser4/earthquakes-2023-global)

-The dataset "earthquakes 2023 global" provides valuable information about earthquakes worldwide in the year 2023.
+The dataset provides valuable information about earthquakes worldwide in the year 2023.
 This dataset includes various parameters such as time, location (latitude and longitude), depth, magnitude, magnitude type, and more.
-In this exploration, we will delve into the dataset to gain insights into the seismic activity observed throughout the year.
+It can be used to gain insights into the seismic activity observed throughout the year.

 ## Core Research Questions
 1. How do key earthquake characteristics change across different regions?